 How long can my H-1B Extension be extended to?

-When will I get my approval notice?
+When will I receive my approval notice?

 - Current employer letter